aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/01_SetupBedrock.md

 ## Step 4: Configure Superblocks to Connect with Amazon Bedrock

-Now that you have enabled access to Amazon Bedrock models, you need to configure your Superblocks application to connect with Amazon Bedrock using AWS Secrets Manager for secure credential management.
+Now that you have enabled access to Amazon Bedrock models, you need to configure your Superblocks application to connect with Amazon Bedrock using Organization-level secrets for secure credential management.

 1. **Navigate to Organization Settings:**